nicholaswilde/recipes/docs/desserts/chewy-brownies.md

 ### Step 1

 Adjust oven rack to lowest position.
-Pre-heat oven to 350F.
-Line 9x13 pan with parchment paper or greased-foil.
+Preheat oven to 350°F. Line 9x13 pan with parchment paper or greased-foil.

 ### Step 2